-Oil prices fall as stock markets plunge
+Oil prices steady after stock markets plunge

 Weakness is also starting to show in container and dry-bulk rates, both of which have declined significantly in October, pointing to a slowdown in global trade.

+“We (have) entered the stage of worrying about this increase,” Al-Falih told state broadcaster al-Ekhbariya.

+He added that intervention might be required to return to the stability reached after “tireless efforts during the past year and a half”.

-Despite the global sell-off, oil markets are supported by concerns over the impact of U.S. sanctions on Iranian crude exports, which kick in from Nov.
+Despite rising stocks, oil markets are concerned about the impact of U.S. sanctions on Iranian crude exports, which kick in from Nov.
 4.

 Bowing to pressure from Washington, Chinese oil majors Sinopec and China National Petroleum Corp (CNPC) have yet to buy any oil from Iran for November because of concerns that sanctions violations could hurt their operations.